One of the most prolific producers in hard house delivers a rare opportunity as he plays a six hour set as part of our showcase series of events.

 Then, on the 20th anniversary of his first Trauma release on Tidy, Paul released Trauma XX Part 1.
 An album of new material, where, once again Paul collaborated with producers and DJs that he admired.

-For Trauma Part 2 you can opt to include a limited edition album release souvenir mug and there is also a collectors pack containing Parts 1 and 2 (both signed by Paul King) and the souvenir mug.
+For Trauma XX Part 2 you can opt to include a limited edition album release souvenir mug and there is also a collectors pack containing Parts 1 and 2 (both signed by Paul King) and the souvenir mug (available with the CD format only).